Farid-Karimli/MathLLM/README.md

     ├── functional_analysis.md
     └── ...
 ```
-The `raw_data` directory contains the LaTeX files of each chapter from the books on Real Analysis and Functional Analysis.
+The `raw_data` directory contains the Markdown files of each book - on Real Analysis and Functional Analysis.
 These files are used to fine-tune the LLM.

 ## Getting Started